 Under Markets (which you can adjust to include foreign markets like China), you’ll find stock screening capabilities via a drill-down icon.
 There are a few default screens but you can add your own.
 Like many stock screeners, the selections tend to allow you to choose stocks based on short-term attributes and market movement, rather than fundamentals.

-However there are a few screens that I found useful.
-These include Financial Indicators, such as Return on Assets (ROA), Return on Equity (ROE), Net Margin, Dividends, and Debt to Asset.
+However, there are a few screens that I found useful.
+These include Financial Indicators, such as Return on Assets (ROA), Return on Equity (ROE), Net Margin, Dividends, and Debt to Assets.
 So, if you’re hoping to uncover stock ideas with the Webull app, then you’ll have the tools at your fingertips.